Open a Modal Dialog Using Web API

 Showing a Progress Dialog

-• description – the description of the step, which shows at the bottom of the dialog next to the progress bar
+• description – The description of the step, which shows at the bottom of the dialog next to the progress bar.

-• action – the action the step will perform that returns Promise<true | string>, where string indicates the reason for failure if the step fails, and true is returned otherwise
+• action – The action the step performs that returns Promise<true | string>, where string indicates the reason for failure if the step fails, and true is returned otherwise.

 The showProgressDialog method returns a Promise<ProgressDialogResult>.
 ProgressDialogResult is an object that contains the following properties:

-• result – a string that is either Success, Failure, or UserCancelled
+• result – A string that is either Success, Failure, or UserCancelled:

 The FailedProgressStepResult object contains the following properties: